AmianDevSec/BETA-CSRF-MITIGATION-POC/README.md

 # BETA-CSRF-MITIGATION-POC

 **Purpose**
 Proof-of-concept showing a *strict CORS origin allowlist + origin-required check* for sensitive endpoints as a CSRF mitigation approach.
-Intended to **prevent** CSRF risk in controlled/local demos.
+Intended to **prevent** CSRF risk in controlled/local demos even if cookie is set with **SameSite: "None"**.

 ## How it works (concise)
 - Only allows requests from `http://localhost:3000` (origin allowlist).